Antxon-Eguiguren/resume-netlify-eleventy/src/entries/work/2020-merchs.md

 start: 2020-03-01
 ---

-Bootcamp final project consisting of a supplier management platform, developed with Angular 9, NodeJS, Express and MySQL.
+Project consisting of a supplier management platform, developed with Angular 9, NodeJS, Express and MySQL.